jinghan23/NPHardEval/README.md

 In addition to developing the benchmark, we compare different foundation models' reasoning ability across task complexity and experimented with different prompt styles to understand their in-context learnability.
 Our study reveals a notable disparity in performance between closed-source and open-source models not only on general reasoning ability but also the disparity between "learning" and "mimicking".
 In particular, we found:

-* **Reasoning Ability of Foundation Models Decay Hugely at the NP-Hard Complexity Level**: All models exhibit decreased accuracy and increased failure rates with rising task complexity, especially at NP-Hard levels.
+* All models exhibit decreased accuracy and increased failure rates with rising task complexity, especially at NP-Hard levels.
-[Add Figure 3]

-* **Varied Impact on Model Performance**: There are reasoning ability gaps among foundation models.
-The transition from P to NP-Complete complexity impacts models differently, with GPT 4 Turbo showing the leading performance across different questions; Claude 2 and GPT 3.5 Turbo demonstrates great performance in some tasks, while showing significant performance shifts and strengths in others.
-Open models are often less capable of reasoning in complex tasks and difficult questions, while Mistral-7b and Yi-34b demonstrate equal reasoning abilities in some tasks as the close source models.
-[Add Figure 2]
+* The transition from P to NP-Complete complexity impacts the performance models differently

-* **Generalization through In-context Learning**: The model performances vary across few-shot examples' difficulties.
-Closed-source models like GPT 4 Turbo and Claude 2 maintain consistent performance across difficulty levels, indicating robust learning from few-shot examples, while open-source models vary in adaptability.
+* Closed-source models like GPT 4 Turbo and Claude 2 maintain consistent performance across difficulty levels of in-context examples, indicating robust learning from few-shot examples, while open-source models vary in adaptability.
-[Add Figure 6]

 ## Benchmark Construction